Best Home Saunas 2026

 Best Outdoor: Almost Heaven Pinnacle

 The Almost Heaven Pinnacle is built for outdoor placement: cedar construction, weathered metal roofing aesthetic, and a footprint that says this is a sauna, not a piece of furniture.
-The larger capacity makes it genuinely social — family sessions, entertaining, or dedicated recovery rituals with a training partner.
+The larger capacity makes it actually social — family sessions, entertaining, or dedicated recovery rituals with a training partner.

 Outdoor installation requires planning: level foundation (pavers or concrete recommended), proximity to power, and consideration of drainage.
 Almost Heaven’s installation guides are thorough.